 When is the best time to move from Amarillo to Long Beach?

-Spring and fall are the ideal times to move from Amarillo to Long Beach.
-Youโ€™ll benefit from more comfortable weather and avoid the higher prices that come with peak moving season in Amarillo.
+If you're flexible with timing, spring and fall are great seasons to move from Amarillo to Long Beach.
+You'll dodge the heat, the crowds, and the higher moving costs typical of peak season in Amarillo.

 When is the cheapest time to move from Amarillo to Long Beach?

-Since spring and fall are the most popular times to move from Amarillo to Long Beach, moving in the winter could help you save money.
+Since spring and fall are the most popular times to move from Amarillo to Long Beach moving in the winter could help you save money.
 Check out our guide on moving discounts for more tips.

 How long does a move from Amarillo to Long Beach take?